-Test driving the new Panamera: world premiere at the Icons of Porsche festival in Dubai
+Test Driving The New Panamera: World Premiere At The Icons Of Porsche Festival In Dubai

 “The standard we set is always the development targets defined in the specifications.
 The new Panamera must excel here and now, in particular in terms of performance, comfort and acoustics.”

 At Porsche, the right drivetrain is imperative for optimum performance.
-The new model of the Panamera has a completely upgraded engine range with a state-of-the-art focus on sustainable drivetrains and efficiency.
+The new model of the Panamera has a completely upgraded engine range with a state-of-the-art foon sustainable drivetrains and efficiency.

 “After already offering three E-Hybrids for the second Panamera generation, we will be adding a fourth plug-in hybrid in the new Panamera,” said Dr Thomas Friemuth, head of the Panamera product line.

-“This is our response to the enormous demand from our customers.
+“This is our response to the enormdemand from our customers.
 In some countries, the proportion of E-Hybrids in the Panamera is almost 100 per cent.
 The new derivative is a high-performance model that fits perfectly into the versatile line-up.

 “We are increasing the electrical performance of the Panamera in all E-Hybrid models with regard to driving dynamics and the important disciplines of electric range and charging speed.
 During our tests, we're driving up to 70 per cent further purely on electric power than we did in its predecessor.”